 The best hedge against hearing loss due to aging is to protect your ears from loud, damaging noise throughout life.
 Noise such as excessively loud music, gunfire, and industrial racket can permanently damage hearing, with the effects often not manifesting themselves till later in life.
 Be sure to use protective measures whenever possible.

 The best prevention against such problems is a regular habit of consistent exercise, along with a healthy diet rich in the nutrients and vitamins that lead to a strong skeletal system.
-Getting plenty of quality calcium is especially important.
+Getting plenty of quality calcium and magnesium is especially important.
+They are a pigeon-pair and as a supplement, they should always be taken together.
 Making adjustments as you age can help too, like limiting high-impact exercise such as jogging, and replacing it with gentler alternatives.
-Nowadays, replacement of joints such as knees is a very common option as well.

 The best way to keep your skin from prematurely aging is to develop a daily skin care routine that includes a gentle, natural cleanser and a quality, toxin-free moisturizer as well.
 You will have to adjust this based on your particular skin type.
 Not smoking and avoiding second-hand smoke will also contribute greatly to healthy skin.
 However, there is one factor that is by far the most important issue regarding your skin: protection from the sun.
 Nothing damages and ages skin faster than overexposure to direct sunlight.
 Wear an organic sunscreen at all times, and the use of protective clothing is also recommended.

-Sexuality: Another myth is that you can become too old to have sexual relations.
+Another myth is that you can become too old to have sex.
 As we age, staying sexually functional can have its challenges, and some adjustments may have to be made.
-Impotence in men increases with age, but in most, but not all, cases the problem may be mental rather than physical.
-If you and your partner are understanding with each other and willing to be flexible, healthy relations are possible indefinitely for most seniors.
+Impotence in men increases with age, but in most, but not all, cases the issue may be more mental rather than physical.
+If you and your partner are understanding with each other and willing to be flexible, a healthy sex relationship is possible indefinitely for most seniors.
 Sexual health is also a factor of lifestyle and dietary choices made throughout life.

 Certain consequences of aging are bound to come, but have you noticed a pattern in our discussion?
 As with literally all wellness issues, aging can be greatly impacted by lifestyle choices such as diet and exercise.
 No one lives forever, but the quality of our lives when we get older are a direct result of the choices we make as we travel down the road of life.
 But don’t get discouraged if you have not taken good care of yourself.
 It is never too late to begin the process of change that can lead to wellness and prevent many health problems in the future.